 For people experiencing unusual or disturbing thoughts, feelings or behaviour, there are mental health services in place for people who seek out help (‘voluntary treatment’) and for those who are compelled to undergo treatment (‘compulsory treatment’) because their mental health problem could make them a danger to themselves or others.

 If you or someone you know is at risk of suicide, call Lifeline on 13 11 44.
 If you or someone you care for needs immediate help call triple zero (000) immediately.

 Voluntary treatment for mental illness

-If you feel like something is not quite right with your thoughts, feelings or behaviour – and you believe it could be the result of a developing mental health problem – the first step is to visit your local doctor or call a specialist mental health helpline such as the one offered by beyondblue.
+If you feel like something is not quite right with your thoughts, feelings or behaviour – and you believe it could be the result of a developing mental health problem – the first step is to visit your GP (doctor) or call a specialist mental health helpline such as the one offered by beyondblue.
 Talking about your situation with a mental healthcare professional will help you decide on your next step.
 In less severe cases, this might mean making some small lifestyle changes such as taking more time out for yourself.
 In more severe cases it might mean referral to a psychiatrist for treatment that includes medication.

-Visiting a local doctor
+Visiting a local GP

 Speaking to a counsellor